isulovsky/snappyShip/README.md

 # snappyShip
 automatic grid generation for ship calm water computations using snappyHexMesh and python script.
+This case study involves simple geometry for a parametric Wigley hull.
 Ship parameters are given in system/shipDict.
+This automation procedures reduces turnaround time mostly in terms of creation of the kelvin wake geometry and anisotropic refinements.